ruionwriting/go-101-basics/README.md

 ```bash
 tar xvf go1.8.linux-amd64.tar.gz
 ```
 You should now have a directory called `go` in your home directory.
-Recursively change go's owner and group to `root`, and move it to `/usr/local`:
+Recursively change `go`'s owner and group to `root`, and move it to `/usr/local`:
 ```bash
 sudo chown -R root:root ./go
 sudo mv go /usr/local
 ```

-Create a folder for your Go workspace, I like to make a folder at ```~/work/go```.
+Create a folder for your Go workspace, we recommend to make a folder at `~/work/go`.

 Open your ~/.bashrc or ~/.zshrc (or whatever the config file is for your shell of choice).
 You need to set up your environmental variables used for Go tooling and binaries pulled down with ```go get```.